What is a Doula?

-“I don’t need a Doula if I’m having a homebirth.”
+“I don’t need a Doula if I’m having a community birth.”

-While Homebirth Midwives do offer a lot of support, their primary role is to keep Mom and Baby safe.
-Midwives cannot offer constant hands-on or emotional support throughout the labor and birth.
+While Community birth Midwives do offer a lot of physical and emotional support, their primary role is for the health and safety of the birth giver and baby.
+Midwives cannot offer constant hands-on or emotional support throughout the labor and birth as their hands often are busy with other tasks.
 Having an extra pair of skilled, comforting, and compassionate hands is a huge win for mom and baby, and a doula is a perfect compliment in this situation.

 “Everyone needs a Doula”